Last modified: September 30, 2022 (view archived versions)

 3. Payments.
 When a PEX Card is used to pay for goods and services, Customer agrees that we, without prior notice to Customer, will first debit the PEX Card and, if insufficient funds are available, may debit the Customer’s PEX Account or any other PEX Cards, whether such charges have been signed for manually or by legally acceptable form of electronic signature.
 If a merchant provides a credit for merchandise returns or adjustments, the merchant may do so by processing a credit adjustment, which will show as a credit to the PEX Card.

-5. Overdrafts; Order of Payments; Negative Balances.
+4. Overdrafts; Order of Payments; Negative Balances.
 It is the responsibility of Customer to ensure that enough funds are available in each PEX Account and/or PEX Card from which Customer or one of its Administrator Users instructs PEX to make a payment or transfer.
 If the PEX Account or PEX Card contains insufficient funds to enable all payments and transfers, the payment and transfers will be made in the order determined by us, in our sole discretion, or in the order in which such transactions are processed, as the case may be.
 Customer is fully obligated to us to provide sufficient funds for any payments or transfers Customer or Administrator User makes or authorizes.
-If we complete a payment or transfer that Customer or Administrator User makes or authorizes, and we subsequently determine there are insufficient funds for the transaction, or there is a negative balance in the PEX Account or any PEX Cards for any reason, including without limitation unauthorized spending, Customer agrees to reimburse us for the full amount of the difference immediately upon request.
+If we completes a payment or transfer that Customer or Administrator User makes or authorizes, and PEX or the Bank subsequently determine there are insufficient funds for the transaction, or there is a negative balance in the PEX Account or any PEX Cards for any reason, including without limitation unauthorized spending, Customer agrees to reimburse us for the full amount of the difference immediately upon request.

 Customer shall manage and implement the Program and determine which Participants are eligible to receive a PEX Card.
 Participants must be 18 years of age or older.